konstantintzt/chronophoto/README.md

 **For all input**
  - `--inputpath` (required): The path to the video or folder containing the image sequence.
- - `--output` (required) : The extension of the output file.
-Default is PNG.
  - `--show` (optional) : If you add this flag the final image will be shown in an opencv window.

 **For video input**